-Abstract: An important topic often found in the media, but ambiguously treated is “transparency”.
-This article will present a blueprint for Romanian municipalities’ Websites done through the transparency concept’s filter.
-We will see that although the law imposes to municipalities to post specific items on the Internet, they either omit or post a minimum of information just to “follow” the rules, without giving any evidence of interest.
-Assuming that displaying online more information requested by the law will lead to an increased users’ confidence in the system, we accessed the Website of each municipality in Romania (103) to search for the existence of financial data (budgets, financial indicators, assets etc.).
-In the end, we have presented a brief report on how the government responds to citizens’ concerns.
-The results are not very satisfactory, but we consider that such analyses will create a competition between municipalities, in which citizens are the winners.
+Abstract: “Transparency” is often mentioned in the media.
+However, it remains an ambiguous concept.
+This article presents a blueprint for the websites of Romanian municipalities, built through the lens of transparency.
+Although the law makes it mandatory for municipalities to post particular information online, they either omit or post a minimum amount of information just to “follow” the rules, without giving any evidence of interest.
+Assuming that displaying more information online as requested by the law will lead to an increase in the users’ confidence in the system, we examined the websites of all municipalities in Romania (103) to access financial data (budgets, financial indicators, assets, etc.).
+This article presents a brief report of how the government responds to citizens’ concerns.
+The results are not satisfactory.
+We believe that such an analysis will create competition between municipalities, in which the citizens will ultimately be the winners.

 Keywords: government; municipality; electronic; transparency; responsibility